Demistifying Rails default_url_options

 Mailers

-Mailers can have their own separate default_url_options.
-You define them in the environment file as config.action_mailer.default_url_options and they are copied by the railtie to aActionMailer::Base.default_url_options class attribute.
+You can also define them globally as ActionMailer::Base.default_url_options.
+The railtie initializer actually copies whatever you set as config.action_mailer.default_url_options in a rails configuration block to an ActionMailer::Base.default_url_options class attribute.
 If you try to set a value after the initialization is complete you must act directly on ActionMailer::Base.default_url_options.

 explicit args

-> specific mailer's default_url_options (instance method, if defined)
+> mailer's default_url_options (instance method, if defined)

-> ActionMailer::Base.default_url_options (class attribute, via config.action_mailer.default_url_options)
+> ActionMailer::Base.default_url_options

 > Rails.application.routes.default_url_options

-The instance method will override the class attribute (if defined) unless it calls super.
+Important thing to keep in mind: the instance method will override the class attribute (if defined) unless it calls super.

 Direct access